Implicit Bias Module Series for Child Welfare

 How does this certificate process work?

-There are roughly 30 questions in the test, including 16 graded questions, a number of open-ended reflection questions, and some demographic questions.
-Individuals will need to earn a minimum of 14 points out of 16 to get a certificate to verify actual completion of the Implicit Bias training modules.
-Participants will be asked to enter their name, email address at the beginning of the test.
+There are over 20 questions in this test, including graded questions, a number of open-ended reflection questions, and some demographic questions.
+Participants will need to earn a minimum of 14 points out of 16 to get a certificate to verify actual completion of the Implicit Bias training modules.
+At the beginning of the test, participants will be asked to enter their name, email address.
 For those who pass the test, an email containing information verifying their completion of the Implicit Bias training modules will be sent automatically to the email address they entered.

-What if I do not pass the test at 80%?
+What if I do not pass the test on my first attempt?

 This certification process requires a minimum of 14 points out of 16 to pass.
 Individuals who score less than 14 points will need to retake the test if they would like to get a certificate of their actual completion of the Implicit Bias training modules.
 For those who do not wish to retake the test, we also offer to send an email to verify that they have at least gone through the training.
 All individuals will be able to indicate their choice once the score is displayed.